When does Love Island 2018 start? Everything we know about ITV2's hit reality series

 Who’s presenting Love Island?

-Caroline Flack is again returning as presenter of the ITV2 dating show.
+Caroline Flack is returning as presenter of the ITV2 dating show, while Iain Stirling will again be back to narrate all the action.

 How do I apply for Love Island 2018?